leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 The figure that follows shows how we've addressed a previous limitation.
 With a VPN connection between 2 VPCs, one could not send traffic from one zone within a VPC through a VPN in another zone to another VPC.
 By adding a VPC Route to the VPC in zone `us-south-2`, we are able to route traffic from `us-south-2` to `us-south-1` through the VPN to the destination VSI.

 ![VPCRoutes_MZ_VPN](./images/VPCRoutes_MZ_VPN.png)

+The encrypted traffic between the VPC Gateways traverses the public Internet and will incur charges.
+{: note}

 ## Limitations